Amsterdam University College: Scholarship fund

 The AUC Scholarship Fund is supported by VU, UvA, and the Amsterdam University College Student Association; as well as a range of corporate sponsors.
-The latter include Rabobank, Royal Dutch Shell, Schiphol Group, Akzo Nobel, KLM, and PricewaterhouseCoopers.

 Accreditation

 The AUC programme is a fully accredited joint bachelor programme of the VU University Amsterdam and the University of Amsterdam (UvA).
 The Dutch government allocates responsibility for accreditation to the NVAO (the Accreditation Organisation of the Netherlands and Flanders).
 The AUC programme was accredited by the NVAO on 2 September 2008.
 Upon successful completion of the programme students receive a joint Bachelor honours degree from the VU University Amsterdam and University of Amsterdam (UvA) and the title Bachelor of Arts (BA) or Bachelor of Science (BSc).

 AUC has been awarded the "Distinctive feature of small-scale and intensive education" by the Dutch-Flemish Accreditation Council (NVAO), which is required from Dutch institutes of higher education for raising tuition fees beyond the national standard.

 Campus and location

-AUC is a residential college with a campus in the Science Park.
+AUC is a residential college with a campus in Amsterdam Science Park.
 It is located in the borough of Amsterdam-Oost, in what was formerly the borough of Watergraafsmeer.
 The campus houses an academic building, completed in 2012, and student residences managed by the student housing cooperation DUWO.